June 7 - 12, 2026*

 Salmon River

-The Cal Salmon is a whitewater classic!
-The river flows through a steep, intimate, granite gorge of breathtaking beauty.
-Here you will experience emerald pools punctuated by frequent exhilarating class III-IV rapids!
+The Cal Salmon is a true whitewater classic, winding through a steep, granite gorge of breathtaking beauty.
+You'll encounter crystal-clear emerald pools highlighted by thrilling Class III–IV rapids, making for an unforgettable and exhilarating ride.

 Dates & Pricing